-FedBizOpps.gov is the single government point-ofentry (GPE) for Federal government procurement opportunities over \$25,000.
+fbo.gov is the single government point-of-entry (GPE) for Federal government procurement opportunities over \$25,000.
 Government buyers are able to publicize their business opportunities by posting information directly to FedBizOpps via the Internet.

-Small Business Administration (SBA) Government Contracting and Business Development http://www.sba.gov.gcbd/
+Small Business Administration (SBA) Government Contracting and Business Development www.sba.gov/gcbd/